vaidashi/career-development-curriculum/module_two/README.md

   * Description of the role you played in your pair/group projects this module -- what was your role as a teammate?
 How did you utilize your strengths and leadership skills?
 * Feedback II reflection: In-person feedback conversation following these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/feedback_conversation_reflection_guidelines.md)
 * Working draft of professional story (1-2 paragraphs)
-* Plan for outreach & networking as you go into Module 3 using these [guidelines](
+* Plan for outreach & networking as you go into Module 3 using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/outreach_networking_guidelines.md)
-* Feedback III reflection: Feedback implementation reflection & application of strengths to teams
 * Gear Up-related reflections

 You'll submit all deliverables except for Gear Up reflections [here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions).
 Gear Up reflections should be included in your module portfolio.